svetlyak40wt/vim-local-settings/README.md

 Vim Local Settings
 ==================

-This is a simple vim plugin, which will store session on exit, into the `.vim/ide.session` if there is a `.vim` folder in the current working directory.
+This is a simple Vim plugin, which will stores session on exit, into the `.vim/ide.session` if there is a `.vim` folder in the current working directory.